 High Level Panel of Experts Report on Social Protection and Food Security

 The Committee on World Food Security (CFS) requested the HLPE to produce a report, to be presented at the 39th Session of the CFS, a study on social protection and food security.
 More details

-Evaluation of Social Cash Transfer Pilot Programme (SCTPP) in Tigray, Ethiopia
+Impact Evaluation of Social Cash Transfer Pilot Programme, Tigray Region in Ethiopia

 WFP-Ethiopia Meret Impact Evaluation

 The World Food Programme (WFP) Ethiopia has requested TANGO and IDS to assess the evaluability of conducting an impact evaluation of the long-standing WFP programme in Ethiopia More details

 IDS has been commissioned to analyse the most recent Multiple Indicator Cluster Survey (MICS) data and write a report on child vulnerability, which can be utilized for evidence based programming and advocacy to improve children's status in Myanmar.
 More details